 - A Member of the Committee commented on Civil Enforcement Parking and why the risk rating was high.
-It was confirmed that this project was very important and had very tight timescales with the initial start date of the 1st July 2019 and it also had a few teething problems. - In relation to the unsatisfactory opinion a Member questioned as to whether the Committee would be informed of the outcome.
-It was confirmed that the follow up would appear in next year's audit plan and would be brought to the Audit Committee in 6 months in January's Committee.
-It was commented that it was a long period of time for an unsatisfactory opinion.
+It was confirmed that this project was very important and had very tight timescales with the initial start date of the 1st July 2019 and it also had a few teething problems. - In relation to the unsatisfactory opinion a Member questioned as to whether the Committee would be informed of the issues arising.
+It was confirmed that details would be brought to the Audit Committee in 6 months in January's meeting and a follow up audit would be carried out as part of next year's audit plan.
+It was commented that it was a long period of time for an unsatisfactory audit opinion to be followed up.

-Confirmation was given that the follow up by the Audit team would not be for 6 months or so to get an update, as timescales were sought as well as management actions as managers needed that time to implement changes etc. If issues were still present, then the next process would be to call in management or the Head of Service Area.
+Confirmation was given that the follow up by the Audit team would not be for 6 months or so to get an update, as timescales were sought as well as management actions as managers needed that time to implement changes etc. If issues were still present and a further unfavourable audit opinion was given, then the next process would be to call in management or the Head of Service.